Faith (Faith Evans album): Critical reception

 Faith received critical acclaim upon its release.
 Entertainment Weekly gave the album an A− rating, describing Faith as "packed with sensual, smoky R&B torch songs and titanium-hard hip-hop beats--Faith seems set to take her place at the top of the mountain of young soul divas."
-Vibe complimented the albums vocal production, noting that Evans "possesses a perfect voice.
-Folks have likened that voice to rain, and it's an appropriate metaphor [...] can sound as lilting as a summer shower or as electric as a thunderstorm.
+Vibe complimented the album's vocal production, noting that Evans "possesses a perfect voice.
+Folks have likened that voice to rain, and it's an appropriate metaphor [...] that sounds as lilting as a summer shower or as electric as a thunderstorm.
 Her instrument's potential seems boundless [...] more Whitney than Mary, more classic than nouveau."
-The Source praised Sean Combs production, writing that "for those closet sentimentalists or those who like to get their slow drag on [...] when you're working with the man who perfected the remix, there's still a good chance that Faith will not only be pumping on rainy nights in the crib but also on summer days in the Land Cruisers too."
+The Source praised Sean Combs' production, writing that "for those closet sentimentalists or those who like to get their slow drag on [...] when you're working with the man who perfected the remix, there's still a good chance that Faith will not only be pumping on rainy nights in the crib but also on summer days in the Land Cruisers too."
 AllMusic editor Stephen Thomas Erlewine remarked that Faith "proves that she is as powerful in the spotlight as she is behind the scenes.
 Evans builds on a basic, hip-hop-influenced funk, alternating between simmering grooves and sultry ballads.
 Faith does have a couple of dull spots, but the album is a first-class debut."

 Commercial performance

-Released on August 29, 1995, the album became a success based on the hit singles "You Used to Love Me", "Soon as I Get Home" and "Ain't Nobody".
-It was certified platinum by the Recording Industry Association of America (RIAA) with over 1,000,000 copies sold.
+Released on August 29, 1995, Faith became a success based on its hit singles.
+The album debuted and peaked at number 22 on the US Billboard 200 in the week of September 16, 1995.
+The same week, it debuted at number five on the Top R&B/Hip-Hop Albums chart, before eventually peaking at number two on October 7, 1995.
+On October 31, 1995, the album was certified Gold by the Recording Industry Association of America (RIAA) and on March 19, 1996, it reached Platinum status in the United States, surpassing shipment figures of over 1.0 million copies.
+By October 1998, Faith had sold 801,000 copies domestically, according to Nielsen Soundscan.